Baptizing Someone Immobile

 - Cover the back of the wheelchair with a raincoat and put a spare cushion in place of the usual wheelchair seat.

-- Using a hydrolytic lift assembly, put your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
-More member into the accompanying sling and put them into the wheelchair with the sling in place dressed for immersion.
+- Using a hydrolytic lift assembly, put your family member into the accompanying sling and put them into the wheelchair with the sling in place dressed for immersion.

 - Go to the poolside and follow along with the lift.
 Once at the pool, use the lift to move your family member from the wheelchair to the pool.
 The lift’s legs will slip under the platform to allow you to position the sling over the pool.
 Then you can lower your family member to just above the water.